korningf/cso-git/README.md

 Tools that are fundamental for build development, systems integration, and automation.

 In short, Aegis-Git empowers Cloud-Ops and Dev-Ops from a bare minima Windows desktop.

+# Solution

+The key to getting this to work is to realise that underneath GitBash is a minimal MSys.

+It is an MSys2 pared-down without a MinGW toolchain and without any package management.

+But GitBash itself is built on MSys2, specifically, inside SysGit / MSysGit, which does.

+We can clone its pacman package management configuration and repatriate it into gitbash.